Orbifold techniques in degeneration formulas: Stacks of twisted stable maps and their properness

 We say that $E$ is {\em a semistable component} if it is a standard cyclic cover of a line occuring as a fiber in some $\PP$, explicitly if \begin{enumerate} \item $E$ is smooth, irreducible, of genus zero, contains no marked points; \item $E$ maps to a fiber $F$ of $\cW\to W$; \item $f|_E:E\to F$ is branched at most over the intersection of $F$ with the singular locus of $\cW$; \item $E\cap C^{sing}$ maps to $\cW^{sing}$. \end{enumerate} \end{definition}

-\begin{lemma} A point of $\fK$ given by a stable map $f:(C,\Sigma)\to \cW\to W$ is in $K$ if and only if there is no irreducible component $\PP_i$ such that every component of $C$ whose image meets $\PP_i\setminus (D_i^+\cup D_i^-)$ is a semistable component. \Dan{is there a cleaner way to state this?} \end{lemma} \begin{proof} The point is in $K$ if and only if no positive dimensional subgroup of the group of automorphisms of the accordion $\cW$ lifts to an automorphism of $C$.
+\begin{lemma} A point of $\fK$ given by a stable map $f:(C,\Sigma)\to \cW\to W$ is in $K$ if and only if there is no irreducible component $\PP_i$ such that every component of $C$ whose image meets $\PP_i\setminus (D_i^+\cup D_i^-)$ is a semistable component. \end{lemma} \begin{proof} The point is in $K$ if and only if no positive dimensional subgroup of the group of automorphisms of the \ChDan{expansion} $\cW$ lifts to an automorphism of $C$.
 Up to the finitely many ghost automorphisms, such automorphism are given by a copy of $\GG_m$ for every component $\PP_i$.
 The Deligne--Mumford condition is equivalent to ensuring that for each $i$ there is at least one component $X_i$ mapping to $\PP_i$ to which the $\GG_m$ action doesn't lift.
 It is easy to see that the only components whose image meets $\PP_i\setminus (D_i^+\cup D_i^-)$ to which the action lifts are exactly the semistable components. \end{proof}